exosite-garage/msp430_cc3000_smartconfig/README.md

 About MSP430 FRAM CC3000 Smart Config Sensor Cloud
 ================================================================================
-This project is an embedded software project meant to run on the Texas Instruments MSP430 FRAM development kit to demonstrate sending sensor data to the cloud over CC3000 WiFi.
+This project is an embedded software project meant to run on the Texas Instruments MSP430 FRAM development kit to demonstrate sending & receiving data to & from the cloud over CC3000 WiFi.

 The project functionality includes: